The cross-section measurement for the $^3{\textrm H}(e,e'K^+)nn\Lambda$ reaction: Results and discussions

 The $nn\Lambda$ signal was searched for in a threshold region of $-B_{\Lambda}$ ranging from $-20$ to $20$~MeV.
 We performed the spectral fits assuming the distributions for the quasi-free $\Lambda$ (QF), accidental coincidence, and signal to analyze the differential cross section.
 The spectral fits were carried out by the unbinned maximum likelihood with RooFit toolkit~\cite{Verkerke2003}.
 Background events of the QF start to rise at $-B_{\Lambda}=0$~MeV and monotonically increase as a function of $-B_\Lambda$ in the threshold region.
 The QF distribution at the threshold region in particular is affected by the $\Lambda n$ FSI and becomes complicated.
 However, there are no theoretical predictions for the QF distribution with the FSI so far.
 Therefore, in the present analysis, we assumed a linear function, which is the simplest assumption for the QF background.
 A distribution function for the accidental coincidence was obtained by a fit with the 4th-order polynoamial function for the accidental coincidence distribution that was obtained by the mixed event analysis~(Sec.~\ref{sec:Derivation of the differential cross section}).

 An experimental peak has a long tail mainly due to the external and internal radiations~\cite{Vanderhaeghen2000}, as shown in Fig.~\ref{fig:simulation comparison}.
-The peak shape for the $nn\Lambda$ state was simulated by the MC simulation, and a response function of the signal was obtained.
+A response function of the signal was obtained by the MC simulation.
 In addition to the response function, which includes the experimental resolution and the tail component, the decay width $\Gamma$ of the $nn\Lambda$ state needs to be considered.
 Here, we convoluted a Breit--Wigner~(BW) function with the decay width $\Gamma$ into the experimental response function to make a template function for the signal.
 There is a slight difference between the data and MC simulation for the tail component in the $\Lambda$ production spectrum shown in Fig.~\ref{fig:simulation comparison}.
 There may be the similar difference in the tail component for the $nn\Lambda$ production as well.
 The error that may come from the difference in the tail shape was evaluated by a simple test.
 In the test, the tail shape of MC simulation which was adjusted to the data for the $\Lambda$ production was adopted to the response function for the $nn\Lambda$ production when the spectral fit was performed.
 As a result, the systematic error on the cross section originating from the tail-shape uncertanty was evaluated to be $\Delta N_{\rm HYP} = \pm6.8\%$.